-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I wrote last month about how federal credit-card reform left business credit cards out in the cold.
+Opinions expressed by Entrepreneur contributors are their own.I wrote last month about how federal credit-card reform left business credit cards out in the cold.
 Now, reports are coming in that business-card owners may be getting some breaks that stem indirectly from the Credit Card Accountability Responsibility and Disclosure (CARD) act.

 Apparently, some major banks are making the CARD-required changes for business cards as well, possibly because it's just easier to have one set of rules for all its cardholders.
 Bank of America will join this group by July, offering its two million business-card holders a freeze on rate increases for existing balances, the elimination of overlimit fees, 45 days' advance notice of rate changes, and 25 days from statement closing dates to due date.

 American Express and Chase have also changed some of their policies for business cards.
 The banks reportedly will redesign statements to make fees clearer and improve their payment cycles.